 The security provisioning phase for the different layers can be combined using a common method of security pre-provisioning.

-Remote Security Provisioning Frameworks (RSPF) provide post-provisioning of the essential information to establish a security association between a Field Domain entity and the M2M Authentication Function of a chosen M2M Service Provider.
+Remote Security Provisioning Frameworks (RSPF) provides post-provisioning of the essential information to establish a security association between a Field Domain entity and the M2M Authentication Function of a chosen M2M Service Provider.
 The essential security information includes the security credentials and identifiers.
 Remote Security Provisioning procedures rely on an M2M Enrolment Function which can be external to the M2M Service Provider to establish appropriate credentials.

 Pre-Provisioned Symmetric Enrolee Key Remote Security Provisioning Framework: A symmetric key is pre-provisioned to the Enrolee and M2M Enrolment Function for the mutual authentication of those entities.
 For more details, see clause 8.3.2.1.